richcow2018/AWS-CICD/cloudformation/template1/README.md

 2. **Use a Launch Configuration/Template** to specify instance details and user data scripts.
 3. **Define Lambda Functions** for custom actions during the lifecycle transitions.
 4. **Integrate Helper Scripts** into user data for configuring instances.

+## Breakdown of the Template

+### DynamoDB Table
+- For storing and managing licenses.

+### IAM Roles
+- For Lambda functions and Auto Scaling lifecycle hooks.

+### Lambda Functions
+- To handle the custom actions required during instance launch and termination.

+### Auto Scaling Group
+- Configured with lifecycle hooks.

+### Launch Configuration
+- With user data to install `cfn-init` and configure instances.

+### CloudWatch Event Rules
+- To trigger Lambda functions based on lifecycle events.

+### Helper Scripts
+- **cfn-init**: Called in the user data section of the Launch Configuration to initialize the instance.
+- **cfn-signal**: Signals the successful configuration of the instance.

+## How It Works

+### Instance Launch

+1. **Auto Scaling** launches an instance and triggers the launch lifecycle hook.
+2. The **Lambda function** associated with the launch hook allocates a license to the instance and signals completion.
+3. **cfn-init** configures the instance using metadata from the CloudFormation stack.
+4. **cfn-signal** signals the completion of the instance configuration.

+### Instance Termination

+1. **Auto Scaling** terminates an instance and triggers the termination lifecycle hook.
+2. The **Lambda function** associated with the termination hook deallocates the license from the instance and signals completion.